 Wood is naturally absorbent unless it’s been treated.
 Get a palette that has been treated already, or do it yourself.

-To treat a wooden palette, you need to sand the wood, remove any dust from the surface then spread a layer of stand oil over the surface.
+To treat a wooden palette, you need to sand the wood.
+Then remove any dust and spread a layer of stand oil over the surface.
 Let the wood absorb the oil for an hour or so, then wipe off any excess with a lint-free cloth.
 The palette may take 2 days to dry.
 Once touch dry, repeat this process twice more.
-When the palette is full dry after the last coat of oil, it’ll be ready for you to start painting with.
+When the palette is fully dry after the last coat of oil, it’ll be ready for you to start painting with.
 Remember to wash all linseed soaked cloths straight after using, as they can be a fire hazard.

 A treated wooden palette will be resistant to solvent.
 Bear in mind however, that wood is more difficult to clean than glass.
 However you treat it, wood will absorb residual paint after cleaning, it’s preferable to get a palette made from a wood with a tight grain, as this is less absorbent.